 Salmon Rock Beach, Portballintrae

 Salmon Rock Beach, Portballintrae is a small sandy beach located in the heart of this seaside village.
 It consists mainly of a sandy area with a rocky shoreline at either end and enclosed by offshore rocks.
-The beach is accessed from the roadside footpath above by means of steps at one end and a gentle gradient path at the other.
+The beach is accessed from the roadside footpath above by means of steps at the western end and a gentle gradient path at the eastern end.
 This is a very enclosed beach, popular with families and small children, although swimming is generally not encouraged due to challenging conditions.
 There is an ample car park, picnic areas, toilets and shop adjacent to the beach.

 - disabled toilets and disabled parking